 Nudgee north precinct (Banyo—Northgate neighbourhood plan/NPP-005);

-Blinzinger Road precinct (Banyo—Northgate neighbourhood plan/NPP-006);
+Blinzinger Road precinct (Banyo—Northgate neighbourhood plan/NPP-006).

 Table 7.2.2.1.3.A—Performance outcomes and acceptable outcomes

 Reason for change: Changes or corrects the format or presentation of the instrument and changes or corrects spelling, grammar or mapping inconsistency in the instrument.